 4) Get crafty and make some Christmas gifts

-If you’re struggling to come up with a gift idea, then you could always make something for a loved one.
+If you’re struggling to come up with a gift idea, then you could always make something for a loved one, because handmade items make great gifts.
 I am not particularly crafty myself, but I have successfully made salt dough Christmas decorations, hampers and pots of gold.
 I’ve also had a whirl at jam making.

 If you decide to make gifts, then try to get started in advance, so you can spread the cost of supplies.
 It’s also worth shopping around and keeping a spreadsheet so you can monitor your spending.

 If the idea of making something elaborate is overwhelming, then why not make a simple handmade Christmas card?
 The festive period is about saying “I love you and I care about you” and you’d be surprised by how grateful people are to receive something that you’ve put thought into.

 5) Have a gift amnesty to save money